 Yummy Hakata Ramen!

 Line Cafe in Fukuoka is the third one to be opened in Japan.
 It is located in the vibrant area of Tenjin.

-The first floor is a souvenir shop where you can buy lovely items inspired by the famous Line characters like Brown or Cony.
-The second floor is a cafe that sells drinks and cakes also inspired by these characters, and extra seating areas on the third floor.
+The first floor is a souvenir shop.
+Here, you can buy lovely items inspired by the famous Line characters like Brown or Cony.
+The second floor is a cafe that sells drinks and cakes also inspired by these characters.
+Also, it has extra seating areas on the third floor.
 Even if you don’t buy anything, you are free to visit and take pictures, so this place is often crowded with people.
 Believe me, you will just scream “Kawaii~~” to everything there!

 https://images.expatolife.com/2017/11/Cover-Fukuoka.jpg315828Ngoc Doanhttps://images.expatolife.com/2017/10/logo-expatolife.pngNgoc Doan2017-03-02 16:15:372017-11-18 15:19:507 Things you should try in Fukuoka